 Managing a large sum of money meant to last decades can be difficult for a young person or parent.
 So structured settlements became used more to ensure the money was retained and used for the child’s care as prescribed by the court.
 Having a scheduled series of payments makes it easier to ensure a child has their basic needs met, like shelter, clothing, food and medical care.

-Selling payments for a minor’s settlement is significantly more regulated on a state and federal level.
+The sale of payments for minors is significantly more regulated on a state and federal level.
 Among other regulations like needing substantial documentation to prove a serious financial need, judges typically appoint a Guardian Ad Litem to evaluate the payment sale and to verify that it is in the best interest of the seller.